Read time 8 minutes

 Both platforms follow very different approaches, but they can be utilized to their maximum capacity when put together.
-A great benefit of Google Workspace is that you can configure in your Outlook application just like any other IMAP account for accessing emails.
+A great benefit of Google Workspace is that you can configure your Outlook application just like any other IMAP account for accessing emails.
 Here, we will discuss adding a G Suite account to MS Outlook.

 After enabling the IMAP for the G Suite account, you can add the new account in Outlook.

-Note:The Outlook connection for the G Suite account only adds the emails, but not the calendar and contacts.
+Note:The Outlook connection for the G Suite account only adds emails, not calendar and contacts.

 For the security of mailbox data, you can take the backup of these emails and place them at a different location.
-In Outlook, there is an inbuilt option to export the data to an offline CSV and PST files, allowing you to back up your G Suite Emails to PDF.
+Outlook has an inbuilt option to export the data to offline CSV and PST files, allowing you to back up your G Suite Emails to PDF.
 Here is the process:

 Now you have a backup of the G Suite account in the PST format.
 You can also assign a password to the PST file to make it more secure.
 But as we know, G Suite in Outlook can have only the emails and not the other apps of your G Suite account.
 So, in reality, the manual option for the backup is an unfinished part of all G Suite account data.

 It would help if you used professional software that supports all the G Suite tools and can take their backups.